-Description: New in April 2010, the Sandown Community Garden provides small plots of land to town residents who do not have a home garden or maybe need more space than they have.
-Last year the Sandown Conservation Commission approved the use of a parcel of conservation land on Main Street for this purpose.
+Description: The Sandown Community Garden provides small plots of land to town residents who do not have a home garden or maybe need more space than they have.
 The garden is sponsored by the Sandown Garden Club of Kingston and the Community Garden Committee.

 - Seacoast Community Garden Network – For all Seacoast gardeners, with a special focus on Community Gardens; includes an interactive discussion forum and free classifieds.